-OAA Reviews.
-Conduct desk reviews of audit reports and other materials related to grantees that have had A-133 audits performed by independent outside auditors to: 1) determine compliance with relevant OMB circulars, 2) evaluate the audit findings for past, current or potential effect on NEA grants, and 3) recommend what action, if any, is required by NEA.
-An indeterminate number of non-OIG audit reports (probably eight or more) will be examined throughout the year.
+Special Reviews.
+Conduct reviews of grantees' financial information, audit reports and other materials to: 1) determine compliance with relevant OMB circulars, 2) evaluate audit findings to determine effect on NEA grants, and 3) make recommendations, if any, is required by the grantees or NEA.
+An indeterminate number of reports will be examined throughout the year.
 (Issue 1.2)

 Audit Followup.
-Track the status of recommendations for corrective action, and provide the Audit Followup Official and other NEA managers with technical assistance in resolving audit findings.
+Track the status of recommendations for corrective action, and provide the Audit Follow-up Official and other NEA managers with technical assistance in resolving audit findings.
 This activity will be ongoing throughout the year.
 (Issue 1.2)

 Information & Technology Management (ITM) and Privacy Management Review.

-Determine whether Agency's ITM policies, procedures, and practices are adequate for meeting its operational and security needs, and whether they conform to accepted standards and requirements.
+Determine whether NEA's ITM policies, procedures, and practices are adequate for meeting its operational and security needs, and whether they conform to accepted standards and requirements.
 Review of security matters will be undertaken in accordance with the Federal Information Security Management Act of 2002.
-Privacy review will be done in accordance with OMB Memorandum M-06-20 (Issue 2.1) (Issue 2.6)
+Privacy review will be done in accordance with OMB guidance.
+(Issue 2.1) (Issue 2.6)

 Financial Statement Audit.
-Provide oversight of the independent CPA firm conducting the financial statement audit of the Agency.
+Provide oversight of the independent CPA firm conducting the financial statement audit of NEA.
 (Issue 2.2)

 Investigations.
 Investigate all allegations of fraud, waste, abuse, mismanagement, employee misconduct or any apparent or suspected violation of law or official regulations.
-Although the number of investigative reviews to be conducted cannot be predicted with confidence, in recent years the annual rate of new cases opened is two or three.
+Although the number of investigative reviews to be conducted cannot be predicted with confidence, in recent years, the annual rate of new cases opened is two or three.
 (Issue 3.3)

-OTHER ACTIVITIES
+OTHER ACTIVITIES \

 Accessibility.
-Review the Agency's policies and procedures for compliance with laws and regulations governing accessibility.
+Review NEA's policies and procedures for compliance with laws and regulations governing accessibility.
 (Issue 1.6)

 EEO.
-Review the Agency's policies and procedures for compliance with laws and regulations governing equal employment opportunities and the civil rights of NEA employees.
+Review NEA's policies and procedures for compliance with laws and regulations governing equal employment opportunities and the civil rights of NEA employees.
 (Issue 2.4)

 FOIA.
-Review the Agency's policies and procedures for adherence to Federal laws and regulations.
+Review NEA's policies and procedures for adherence to Federal laws and regulations.
 (Issue 2.6)

 Grant Award Process.
-Review the Agency's policies and procedures for providing potential applicants with information that is appropriate and accurate.
+Review NEA's policies and procedures for providing potential applicants with information that is appropriate and accurate.
 The review also will assess timeliness, adequacy of content, and effectiveness in reaching potential applicants.
-(Issue 1.4) Review the Agency's policies and procedures employed by NEA staff, advisory panelists and Council Operations in the screening of grant applications and the awarding of grants to ensure there is fair and equitable treatment along with proper enforcement of the eligibility rules.
+(Issue 1.4) Review NEA's policies and procedures employed by staff, advisory panelists and Council operations in the screening of grant applications and the awarding of grants to ensure there is fair and equitable treatment along with proper enforcement of the eligibility rules.
 (Issues 1.3 and 1.5)